Cyndra-project/cyndra/README.md

 # cyndra

-[Cyndra](https://www.cyndra.rs/) is Rust-native cloud development platform that lets you deploy your Rust apps for free.
+[Cyndra](https://www.cyndra.rs/) is a Rust-native cloud development platform that lets you deploy your Rust apps for free.

 Cyndra is built for productivity, reliability and performance:
 - Zero-Configuration support for Rust using annotations